-Employers' Trustees are selected by employers and, to ensure that the OTP requirement is met, the Trustees stipulate that employers should follow certain ground rules when selecting candidates.
-Under the ground rules, employers must determine the constituency from which Trustees will be selected and the process used to make the selection, which must involve a panel of at least three individuals; notice as to these matters must be given to people in the constituency and to the employer's active members (the "interested parties"); the selection must take account of candidates' fitness and propriety to act as Trustees; the Chairman of Trustees must be consulted as to the proposed appointment; notice as to the final decision must be given to the interested parties; and the employer must confirm to the Trustees that the ground rules have been followed.
+- based on relevant and appropriate criteria, and made through due process, with both the process and the ultimate decision being clearly communicated to interested parties.
+Employers' Trustee Directors are selected by employers and, to ensure that the OTP requirement is met, the Trustee stipulates that employers should follow certain ground rules when selecting candidates: - Employers must determine the constituency from which Trustee Directors will be selected and the process used to make the selection, which must involve a panel of at least three individuals. - Notice as to these matters must be given to people in the constituency and to the employer's active members (the "interested parties"). - The selection must take account of candidates' fitness and propriety to act as Trustee Directors. - The Chair of the Trustee must be consulted as to the proposed appointment. - Notice as to the final decision must be given to the interested parties. - The employer must confirm to the Trustee that the ground rules have been followed.